pmgodata/i18next-locales/README.md

 ### Code Rules

-- JSON key must sorted alphabetically
+- JSON key must be sorted alphabetically
 - Add final new line in each file
 - Indentation: 4 spaces

 ### GitHub flow

 We use GitHub flow.
 Please read the [article](https://guides.github.com/introduction/flow/) before contributing.
-Branch `develop` will be the development branch and do pull request against it.
+Branch `develop` will be the development branch and do pull requests against it.

 ### Commit Message Guidelines